austin-hart-pols/site/content/_index.md

 ---
 title: "Austin Hart"
 subtitle: "Associate Professor"
 description: "Thanks for visiting!
-I am Associate Professor in the Department of Politics, Governance, and Economics at American University.
-I study democratic accountability and how people form and change attitudes about politics.
+I am a political science professor in the Department of Politics, Governance, and Economics at American University.
+I study democratic accountability and how political attitudes form and change over time.
 I teach courses on data analysis and research design."
 images:
   - img/banner.webp
 image_left: true